Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I use a lot of these items for cleaning.
 I've been buying bulk at Costco.
 Does anyone know if that is the very cheapest option there is?

 Try cleaning with vinegar.
 It's cheap and it does work without the chemicals other things that you are using has.
-You can read about what vinegar will do for you at your local library.
-You'll be amazed, I know I was.

 Hello, Re: natural non-toxic ways to clean everything and keep it smelling fresh-I too use vinegar with a "twist of lemon":